sdai654416/Joint-GAN/README.md

 - fake_images: generated images from noise
 - gen_fake_sentences: conditionally generated sentences based on fake_images
 - fake_sentences: generated sentences from noise
-- gen_fake_images: conditionaly generated images based on fake_sentences
+- gen_fake_images: conditionally generated images based on fake_sentences

 The very left column of each image file is sample real images.
 The rest 16 images are paired with the first 16 sentences in the corresponding text file.